CiaranMoran27/Testing/Project/README.md

           - matplotlib 3.3.2 <br/>
           - seaborn 0.11.0 <br/>

-- Analysis.py is the Python module written that contains all of the code used to generate a summary text file and output plots (PNG format) throughout this project.
-The module is broken down into numerous functions that will referenced throughout this investigation.
+- Analysis.py is the Python module written for this Project.
+It contains all of the code used to generate the summary text file and .PNG output plots that were discusssed in the Introduction.
+The module is broken down into numerous functions that will be referenced throughout this investigation.

 - Fisher Iris Dataset, which can be acquired via one of the following: <br/>
       1. Download here (**<http://archive.ics.uci.edu/ml/datasets/Iris>**) and save as ‘’Iris_Data_Set.txt” in the same directory as the Analysis.py module, this will enable the module to read the data set. <br/>